 One of the best ways to fund your Chime Spending Account is to set up direct deposit with your employer.
 Setting up direct deposit automatically makes you eligible for Early Direct Deposit with Chime.
-Setting up direct deposit also allows you to save more aggressively by automatically moving 10% of every paycheck into your Chime Savings Account through our optional Save When I Get Paid feature.
+Setting up direct deposit also enables the ability for you to save more aggressively by automatically moving 10% of every paycheck into your Savings Account through our optional Automatic Savings program.

 If you haven’t set up direct deposit to your Chime account yet, it’s simple to do – just open the Chime app, select Move Money, and tap Direct Deposit.
 We’ll email you a pre-filled direct deposit form that you can hand over to your employer.
 It’s that easy.

 Bank faster with Chime.